Simultaneous Kummer congruences and $\mathbb{E}_\infty$-orientations of KO and tmf: The arithmetic of simultaneous Kummer congruences

 \subsection{Construction of an orthonormal basis}

 Fix a prime number $p$.
-In this section we will give explicit examples of orthonormal bases for $\Cev(\Zp^*,\Qp)$ and $\Cont(\Zp^*,\Qp)$ consisting of polynomials and use them to study the congruences characterizing the moments of measures on $\G$, i.e. the ``generalized Kummer congruences'' of \cite{andohopkinsrezk}[Definition 9.6].
+In this section, we will give explicit examples of orthonormal bases for $\Cev(\Zp^*,\Qp)$ and $\Cont(\Zp^*,\Qp)$ consisting of polynomials, and we will use them to study the congruences characterizing the moments of measures on $\G$, i.e. the ``generalized Kummer congruences'' of \cite[Definition 9.6]{andohopkinsrezk}.